jimcortez/commune-utensilpi/README.md

 | 7       | 0x5B   | 0    | 1  | 28        | 29        |
 | 8       | 0x5B   | 2    | 3  | 30        | 31        |

+### Special Features

+#### Activity Channels
+Each slider has an activity channel (CC 100-107) that turns ON while the slider is being touched and OFF when idle.

+#### All Both-Press Toggle
+When all sliders are simultaneously in the "both-press" state (both pins touched) for 3 seconds, a special toggle activates (CC 108).
+This toggle:
+- Stays active for 10-30 seconds (minimum 10s, maximum 30s)
+- Can only be triggered once per minute (60-second cooldown)
+- Automatically deactivates when any slider leaves the both-press state (after minimum duration)
+- Can be configured in `config.py`

 ## How It Works

 1. **Touch Detection**: MPR121 boards detect when utensils are touched